 Setting these small goals not necessarily related to big projects or life-changing results can help you stay motivated and keep your work fresh and exciting.

 If you feel like you are in a good place in your ministry or business and don’t have any big projects or major goals to work on, head over to my free Facebook group Plan & Pray With Do A New Thing and grab a copy of the Micro Goals Worksheet

 I’ll be pausing the podcast for the months of June and July, and most of my other business activities in July.
 Keep your eyes open for an episode where I’ll share what I’m doing to prepare for that break.
-Be sure to follow or subscribe to the podcast where ever you listen so you don’t miss a thing
+Be sure to follow or subscribe to the podcast wherever you listen so you don’t miss a thing.

 Rocket Your Reach –Create a visibility plan to keep your business moving during the summer without being chained to your computer with this five-day email-based mini-course.

 Get every episode of the podcast right in your inbox every Monday morning, along with encouragement, tips, and resources in the weekly newsletter.